October 28, 2009 Campus NewsletterPage address: http://www.mnsu.edu/media/newsletter/2009-10-28/

 Wolf, a leading scholar and authority on justice and climate change, is director of Iowa State University's Bioethics program and teaches in Iowa State's Graduate Program in Sustainable Agriculture.
 His research includes a wide range of issues, including political and ethical theory, jurisprudence, bioethics, aesthetics and the philosophy of economics and rationality.

-The lecture series is co-sponsored by IMPACT, the colleges of Arts & Humanities, Science, Engineering & Technology and Social & Behavioral Science, and the departments of Biology and Philosophy.
+The lecture series is co-sponsored by Student Events Team, the colleges of Arts & Humanities, Science, Engineering & Technology and Social & Behavioral Science, and the departments of Biology and Philosophy.

 Physicist, author and international sustainability leader Vandana Shiva will discuss "The Gendered Politics of Food" as keynote speaker at the Women and Spirituality Conference Saturday, Oct.
 31.